• Skip to primary navigation

 4 - Wax Paper

-It's best for prep tasks, not baking.
+It's best for prep tasks, not baking (it can melt or smoke at typical oven temperatures).
 Wax paper shines with its non-stick surface for cold foods.

 5 - Nonstick Sheet Pans

-Nonstick sheet pans are our secret weapon.
+Nonstick sheet pans are our secret weapon (often finished with a PTFE or ceramic non-stick coating).
 They bring even heat distribution and easy cleaning to the baking party.

 These pans are perfect for achieving a golden, crispy edge on our cookies.
 Their non-stick surface is reliable and reduces sticking.